-Methods and standards / Standards and Classifications
+Methods and projects / Standards and Classifications

 The fundamental objective of statistical standardisation is to contribute to the creation of a coherent statistical system, with concepts, variables and classifications harmonised on a national and international level.
 Thus, reliable and comparable information in relation to the different sector fields and relevant topics for statistical analysis is guaranteed.
 Statistical classifications are a fundamental standardisation element.